Direct Line magazine

 A smart security camera is controlled by a smartphone app.

-It doesn’t matter if it’s a long trip abroad or a couple of days travelling in the UK – your home is vulnerable to thieves when you're away.
+It doesn’t matter if it’s a long trip abroad or a couple of days travelling in the UK – your home is vulnerable to thieves when you're not there.

 Thankfully, there are some measures you can take to help give you peace of mind, including improving home security and taking out home insurance.

-Here’s our advice on how to keep your home safe and secure.
+Here’s our advice on how to keep your home safe and secure, so you can relax and enjoy your holiday.

 Everyday security

-• Locking all doors and windows whenever you leave your home.
+• Make sure all doors and windows are locked whenever you leave your home.

-• Installing a burglar alarm and setting it every time you go out.
+• Install a burglar alarm and set it every time you go out.

-• Installing security lights that trigger when someone comes near the house.
+• Set up security lights that trigger when someone comes near the house.

-• Leaving lights on in a hallway or landing to make it seem like someone’s in.
+• Leave lights on in a hallway or landing to make it seem like someone’s in.

-• Keeping tools like ladders locked up to avoid helping thieves break in.
+• Keep tools like ladders locked up and out of sight to avoid giving thieves a helping hand.

-• Keeping anything people could climb on, such as large bins, hidden and away from the front of your house.
+• Keep anything people could climb on, such as large bins, hidden and away from the front of your house.

-• Keeping valuables such as computers, TVs, tablets, and mobiles out of sight through windows.
+• Keep valuables such as computers, TVs, tablets, and mobiles out of sight through windows.

 • Consider investing in a front door camera.